astrolet/precious/doc/json.7.md

 #### extra

+An array of various expected things ...
-Asks for extra info (to be keyed as '0'), including the following:
+Asks for extra info (to be keyed as '0'), with any of the following:

-* 'input': copy of the request object
+* "re" - regarding a copy of the current input settings - this request <object>.
-* 'timing': ['start-time', '<end-time>']
+* "times" - to be implemented for performance metrics [<start-time>, <end-time>]

 ### Out